mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step2.md

-You can use `helm list` to verify there are no other applications installed in any namespace:
+**Answer**: You can use `helm list` to verify there are no other applications installed in any namespace:

 `helm list --all-namespaces`{{execute}}

+### Understanding the Hello-Kubernetes Application

 Now, let's start by cloning the application:

 `git clone https://github.com/mluyo3414/hello-kubernetes.git`{{execute}}

-Now you can see the application in the top folder of the VSCode window on the top right.
+You can see the application in the top folder of the VSCode window on the top right.
 The application code and `Dockerfile` are located under `/src/app`.

 There are **four** files that represent the resources needed to deploy the application in Kubernetes.
 They are located under **`hello-kubernetes/deploy/resources`** (**`all-resources.yaml`** is a single file that includes all resources):